 The number of coats matters for polyurethane because polyurethane is a clear sealant.
 Polyurethane by design is meant to produce a clear and glossy top film when it dries.
 If you apply more coats of polyurethane than needed, it can affect the clarity of the finish.

 The number of coats also matters for polyurethane because the finish is designed to be strong, durable, moisture, and chip-resistant.
 If you apply less than the required coats of polyurethane, the finish will not be as strong or moisture-resistant as it should be.

 Oil-based polyurethane is water-resistant and durable.
-So if you want to cover material or an item that won’t see much use, you should apply just two coats of oil-based polyurethane.
-If you want to paint an item that would be used frequently or one that would be walked on, 3 coats of
+So if you are applying it over an item that won’t see much use, you should apply just two coats of oil-based polyurethane.
+If you want to paint an item that would be used frequently or one that would be walked on, 3 coats of polyurethane are needed.